Creating ACIS RMFs with mkacisrmf

 Since mkacisrmf can change the requested grid to match the calibration data, create the RMF first and then use it to define the energy grid when creating the ARF.
 This will work for both mkarf and mkwarf:

 The mkacisrmf tool contains all the functionality of the previous tool mkrmf.
-Unlike its predecessor, however, mkacisrmf separates the RMF calculation process into two components: an "ideal" component which describes the CCD spectral response prior to the effects of CTI, and a spatially varying component which incorporates the changes in the response produced by CTI.
+Unlike its predecessor, however, mkacisrmf separates the RMF calculation process into two components: an "ideal" component which describes the CCD spectral response prior to the effects of Charge Transfer Inefficiency (CTI), and a spatially varying component which incorporates the changes in the response produced by CTI.

 This new method was motivated primarily by a desire to provide a more rapid means of developing ACIS response calibration products.
 Accompanying the new tool is a new CCD analysis reference data (ARD) file which describes both the ideal response and the spatial variation produced by CTI.
 In contrast to traditional CCD FEFs, the CTI-induced spatial variations can be generated directly from numerical simulations of the CCD response obviating the need for laborious fitting at each position on the CCD.
 This human-intensive fitting was the primary bottleneck in generating ACIS FEFs.
 Once the "scatter matrix", describing the spatial variations, has been generated automatically, small scale adjustments are included to account for differences between the simulated response and the actual CCD response as measured using data from the onboard calibration source.

-The algorithm contained in mkacisrmf is based upon the the algorithm in Alexey Vikhlinin's tool calcrmf2, which is described in his memo "Updates to the RMF model in the ACIS FI CCDs" (PDF).
+The algorithm contained in mkacisrmf is based upon the the algorithm in the calcrmf2 by Alexey Vikhlinin, which is described in the memo "Updates to the RMF model in the ACIS FI CCDs" (PDF).
 The CIAO tool is essentially a direct translation of this prototype code and includes a number of enhancements including an improved interpolation scheme to calculate the response at intermediate energies between the available calibration points.
 All functionality of the previous tool mkrmf is available including the ability to produce weighted response matrices for arbitrary spatial regions.